-The Best Homemade Keto Pecan Pie
+Best Homemade Keto Pecan Pie Recipe

-Yes, really.
 We’ve made the classic pecan pie KETO-FRIENDLY!

-- If you’re like me and love baking pies, go ahead and make the investment in a Pie Crust Shield.
+- If you’re like me and love baking pies, go ahead and make the investment in a pie crust shield.
 There is nothing worse than having that perfect pie with a burnt crust.

 - This Lakanto Maple Flavored Sugar-Free Syrup has only 1 net carb per serving and really gives that rich maple taste this pie is needing.